rustyrussell/bolts/12-offer-encoding.md

 Users can give a tip (or obscure the amount sent) by specifying an `amount` in their invoice request, even though the offer specifies an `amount`.
-Obviously this will only be accepted by the recipient if the invoice request amount exceeds the amount it's expecting (i.e. its `amount` after any currency conversion, multiplied by `quantity` if any).
-Note that for recurring invoices with `proportional_amount` set, the `amount` in the invoice request will be scaled by the time in the period; the sender should not attempt to scale it.
+The recipient will only accept this if the invoice request amount exceeds the amount it's expecting (i.e. its `amount` after any currency conversion, multiplied by `quantity`, if any).
+Note that for recurring invoices with `proportional_amount` set, the recipient will scale the `amount` in the invoice request by the time in the period; the sender should not attempt to scale it.

-`replace_invoice` allows the mutually-agreed removal of and old unpaid invoice; this can be used in the case of stuck payments.
-If successful in replacing the stuck invoice, the sender may make a second payment such that it can prove double-payment should the receiver still accept the first, delayed payment.
+`replace_invoice` allows the mutually-agreed removal of an old unpaid invoice; the sender can use this in the case of stuck payments.
+If the sender successfully replaces the stuck invoice, they may make a second payment so that it can prove double-payment should the receiver still accept the first, delayed payment.

 # Invoices

-Invoices are a request for payment, and when the payment is made it can be combined with the invoice to form a cryptographic receipt.
+Invoices are a payment request, and when the payment is made, it can be combined with the invoice to form a cryptographic receipt.

 The human-readable prefix for invoices is `lni`.
-It can be sent in response to an `invoice_request` or an `offer` with `send_invoice` using `onion_message` `invoice` field.
+The recipient can send it in response to an `invoice_request` or an `offer` with `send_invoice` using the `onion_message` `invoice` field.

 1. `tlv_stream`: `invoice`
 2. types: